hwdegroot/hwdegroot.github.io/site/content/posts/add-search-functionality-to-your-hugo-static-site/index.md

 })
 ```

-So now `lunr` index all the fields we wanted.
-Notie that we tell `lunr` what the identity field is
+So now `lunr` indexes all the fields we wanted.
+Here the index from before is used as a reference

 ```js
 this.ref("id")